UK-Digital-Heart-Project/MRI-VQ-mapping/README.md

 Parametric mapping of MR lung perfusion and oxygen-enhanced imaging

 ## Data Preparation
-MAT-format "Pickle" files are created for each study.
+MAT-format "pickle" files are created for each study.

 In the folder ```Data-Pickles```, use the script ```pft_CreateDataPickles.m```.